-Massachusetts General Hospital Harvard General Practice Residency in Dentistry is a one-year program accredited by the Commission on Dental Accreditation with a status of approval without reporting requirements.
+Massachusetts General Hospital General Practice Residency in Dentistry is a one-year program accredited by the Commission on Dental Accreditation with a status of approval without reporting requirements.
 It is structured to provide experience in all phases of ambulatory and inpatient dental care.
-To provide a broad educational experience, the training program combines the resources of three Harvard-affiliated institutions, Brigham and Women’s Hospital, Massachusetts General Hospital, and BWH Faulkner Hospital.
+To provide a broad educational experience, the training program combines the resources of Brigham and Women’s Hospital, Massachusetts General Hospital and BWH Faulkner Hospital.
 In addition, residents have required rotations in oral and maxillofacial surgery, anesthesiology, and internal medicine.
 Lectures, literature reviews, and case presentations are scheduled throughout the year.
 Our goal is to create an environment for learning, which will enable each resident to develop, not only clinical dental skills, but also the intellectual skills needed to face the challenges of the future.
-Upon successful completion of the program, residents will receive certificates from both the Massachusetts General Hospital and Harvard School of Dental Medicine.
+Upon successful completion of the program, residents will receive a certificate from Massachusetts General Hospital.

-For a detailed description of the rotations and information on how to apply, visit the General Practice Residency in Dentistry website
+For a detailed description of the rotations and information on how to apply, visit the General Practice Residency form.

 Back to Top